Influenza FAQ 2024/2025

 Why has the influenza vaccination programme been extended to include healthy children?

-The National Immunisation Advisory Committee (NIAC) has recommended the nasal influenza vaccine for children to prevent cases of influenza in children and in the wider community.
+The National Immunisation Advisory Committee (NIAC) has recommended the nasal influenza vaccine for children to prevent cases of influenza in children and in the wider community. (you will be directed to the RCPI website)

-For 2023/24, the Department of Health has decided LAIV should be offered for free to all children aged 2 to 17 years inclusive.
+For 2024/25, the Department of Health has decided LAIV should be offered for free to all children aged 2 to 17 years inclusive.

 Vaccination of children will also decrease transmission to others and so reduce morbidity and mortality in those in the clinical risk groups and older adults.